Easy Curried Split Pea Soup

 - Add about 1/2 teaspoon of ground cayenne pepper to give your soup a little bit of a kick.

 - As far as the ham goes, I usually do it the easy way; I buy a ham steak (or ham that is already cut into cubes - it doesn't get any easier than that), cut it into chunks and toss it into the pot.
 However, I have occasionally used part of a ham with the bone intact.
 Prior to adding the 1/2 & 1/2, remove the ham from the pot, then cut it off the bone, and slice it into one-inch cubes.
 Stir the chunks of ham into the soup, and give the bone to your dog.
-If you don't mind taking this extra step, the bone-in ham really makes a difference in taste.
+If you don't mind taking this extra step, the bone-in ham really ups the flavor factor to the next level.

 - Our local supermarket sells no-soak dried peas.
 I love not having to soak them overnight, but they do still need to be washed and sorted.
 To do this, simply pour them into a fine mesh strainer, rinse them thoroughly, remove any discolored peas, and they are ready to use.
 It doesn't require much time or effort.
 However, if your dried peas are not the no-soak kind, you will need to soak them for several hours, preferably overnight.

 - A salad and crusty whole grain bread are nice complements to turn your soup into a meal.
-As a meal, a batch of soup will serve eight to ten people; as a side dish or appetizer, it will yield more servings.
+As a meal, a batch of soup will feed eight to ten people; as a side dish or appetizer, it will serve almost twice that.

 - You can adjust the consistency of the soup according to your preferences.
 As it's cooking, simply add more water or broth to thin it out, or use less, if you like your pea soup really thick.